Also see: Disaster Recovery Planning

 A disaster recovery site use a remote access secured gateway as a bridge between the primary and DR back up site.

-Types of Disaster Recovery Sites
+What are the Types of Disaster Recovery Sites?

+The three types of DR Sites are hot sites, cold sites, and warm sites.
 The choice of what type of DR site boils down to the desired RTOs and RPOs i.e., how much downtime and data loss is acceptable – or affordable.

 This is a location where the target environment is already up and running and can be immediately activated by a failover.
 There are also high availability architecture options where you can have multiple nodes in a clustering or load balancing setup.
 In those cases, an outage of a single node does not impact availability.
 Essentially, you would have two or more instances of your production environment activated, and therefore would incur significant costs.
 Anyone operating a hot site, then, is multiplying IT costs by two or more times.